algogz/questions/q/dop/aws-devop-pro-part3.md

 ### QUESTION 256
 Amazon Inspector agent collects telemetry data during assessment run and sends this data to Amazon Inspector dedicated S3 bucket for analysis.
 How can you access telemetry data out of Amazon Inspector and how can you benefit from this data in securing your resources?

-- A. Tele met ry data is kept in S3 and encrypted with a pre-assessment test key configured in KMS,as long as you have access to that key you can download and decrypt telemetry data.
+- A. Telemetry data is kept in S3 and encrypted with a pre-assessment test key configured in KMS,as long as you have access to that key you can download and decrypt telemetry data.
-- B. Tele met ry data is stored in Amazon Inspector dedic at ed S3 bucket that does NOT be long to your account, Amazon Inspector currently does NOT provide an API or an S3 bucket access mechanism to collected telemetry.
+- B. Telemetry data is stored in Amazon Inspector dedic at ed S3 bucket that does NOT be long to your account, Amazon Inspector currently does NOT provide an API or an S3 bucket access mechanism to collected telemetry.
 Data is retained temporarily only to allow for assistance with support requests.
-- C. Tele met ry data is save do n S3 bucket in your account,the re for e telemetry data is access ible with proper permissions on that bucket.
+- C. Telemetry data is save do n S3 bucket in your account,the re for e telemetry data is access ible with proper permissions on that bucket.
-- D. Tele met ry data is deleted im media tely after assessment run,the re for e data can NOT be access ed or analyzed by any other tools.
+- D. Telemetry data is deleted im media tely after assessment run,the re for e data can NOT be access ed or analyzed by any other tools.

 <details><summary>Answer:</summary><p> B